viiktorstefanov/me2-angular/README.md

 The Places view serves as a directory of all the places shared by users within the community.
 Key features include:

-Listing of Shared Places: Visitors to the Places view can browse through a list of all the places shared by users, including their titles and brief descriptions.
+- Listing of Shared Places:
+  - Visitors to the Places view can browse through a list of all the places shared by users, including their titles and brief descriptions.

-Access Control for Detailed Information: While all visitors can view the titles and part of descriptions of shared places, only registered users have access to detailed information about a specific place.

-Accessing Detailed Information: While all visitors can view the titles and part of descriptions of shared places, access to detailed information about a specific place is restricted to registered users.
+- Accessing Detailed Information:
+  - While all visitors can view the titles and part of descriptions of shared places, access to detailed information about a specific place is restricted to registered users.
 To access additional information for a particular place, users must log in or sign up for an account.

 When a user navigates to the detail view of a shared place, the following features are available:

-Detailed Information: The detail view provides comprehensive information about the place Owner Privileges: If the user is the owner of the shared place, they have special privileges to edit or delete the post from the detail view.
+- Detailed Information: The detail view provides comprehensive information about the place.
+- Owner Privileges: If the user is the owner of the shared place, they have special privileges to edit or delete the post.

 ### Experiences <a name="experiences"></a>

-The Experiences Page offers visitors the opportunity to explore a wide range of shared experiences contributed by users.
+The Experiences view offers visitors the opportunity to explore a wide range of shared experiences contributed by users.

 Listing of Shared Experiences: Visitors can browse through a comprehensive list of experiences posted by members of the community.Each experience includes information about the service provider, such as: service title, service provider(specifies the person or entity providing the service), contact(the phone number of the service provider)and description(detailed overview of the experience being shared).